Skip to main content

 NMC Guidelines 2021 & 2026 for MBBS Abroad: What Indian Students Must Know

 Most students assume any degree from a recognized university allows them to practice in India, but the NMC 2021 guidelines mandate a strict 50% or more composition of the course in English.
-These rules apply to the 37 NMC-recognized universities in the Philippines and various institutes in Uzbekistan for the 2026 intake.
+These rules apply to all NMC-approved universities in the Philippines and Uzbekistan for the 2026 intake.
+You must ensure your chosen course duration is at least 54 months, including a 12-month internship in the same country.
+This internship is a non-negotiable requirement for eligibility to sit for the NExT or FMGE exams.
+We recommend verifying the "Course Composition" Certificate from the university before paying the admission fee.
+Failure to meet the English-medium requirement can lead to the rejection of your registration with the National Medical Commission.

 NMC Guideline RequirementMandatory Specification for 2026 IntakeImpact on Philippines SelectionImpact on Uzbekistan Selection